melloware/coloris-npm/README.md

 ## Java / Maven

-The colorpicker can also be downloaded as a Java JAR for use in Java web applicatons:
+The colorpicker can also be downloaded from [Maven Central](https://central.sonatype.dev/search?q=coloris) as a Java JAR for use in Java web applicatons:

 ```xml
 <dependency>